edev/sira/README.md

 Sira ("SIGH-rah", but pronounce it however you please) is a tool for managing small collections of computers (including virtual machines) running Unix-like operating systems.

+## Project status

+This project is in **initial development.** It is not yet functional and ready for use on any level whatsoever.

 ## Why not use Ansible, Chef, Puppet, Salt, etc.?

 If these tools work well for you, great!
 Keep using them!